drewloewe/Analyzing-Rhetoric/ideology.md

 ❓Pay attention to how the word "ideology" circulates in everyday contexts and see if you agree with the way that I have characterized its ordinary usage.
 Do you?

-But, as we did with the term "rhetoric,: we are going to take a more specialized approach to the term ideology because we are interested in sharpening our ability to notice and make sense of communicative choices.
+But, as we did with the term "rhetoric," we are going to take a more specialized approach to the term ideology because we are interested in sharpening our ability to notice and make sense of communicative choices.

 ## A More Specialized Definition of Ideology from Linda Berger